 Failure to Appear and Finding Without Response

 Students are required to appear for campus disciplinary proceedings when requested to do so by a hearing officer or the student judicial board.
 The failure of any student to appear for a disciplinary proceeding shall be grounds for disciplinary action.
-Such failure to appear shall in no manner impede the hearing officer or board from reviewing the available evidence and making a determination.
+If the accused student fails to appear for the hearing, or is unable to attend the hearing following the outcome of criminal proceedings, the hearing officer or board may proceed with reviewing the available evidence and make a determination.

 Executive Action Pending a Hearing